brad-cannell/DETECT-RPC-APS-BL-Dashboard/README.md

 ### Step 2: View in Browser

 * Open the generated HTML file in your browser.
-It is the file names `index.html` at the project root.
+It is the file named `index.html` at the project root.

 ---